influxdata/docs-v2/content/influxdb/clustered/install/prerequisites.md

 ## Configure object storage permissions

-Ensure the identity you're using to connect to your S3-compatible object store has the correct permissions to allow InfluxDB to perform all the actions it needs to.
+Ensure the identity you use to connect to your S3-compatible object store has the correct permissions to allow InfluxDB to perform all the actions it needs to.

 {{< expand-wrapper >}}